betsalel-williamson/GenAIBusinessCardScanner/docs/decisions/0001-local-file-storage-via-shared-docker-volume.md

 ## Context

-The project requires a mechanism for persistent file storage, specifically for uploaded business card images, that can be accessed by multiple Docker containers (e.g., the `validation_tool.ts` Express.js backend for uploads and the `dagster_business_automations` for processing).
+The project requires a mechanism for persistent file storage, specifically for uploaded business card images, that can be accessed by multiple Docker containers (e.g., the `validation_tool.ts` Express.js backend for uploads and the `dagster_project` for processing).
 The initial thought was to use MinIO to provide an S3-compatible API locally.

 ## Decision

 For the current local-only development scope, we will use a **shared Docker volume** for file persistence.
-This volume will be mounted into both the `validation_tool.ts` container (where files are uploaded) and the `dagster_business_automations` container (where files are processed).
+This volume will be mounted into both the `validation_tool.ts` container (where files are uploaded) and the `dagster_project` container (where files are processed).

 ## Alternatives Considered